djeada/Vtk-Examples/notes/06_animations.md

 In this example:

-- A sphere is created using `vtkSphereSource`.
+* A sphere is created using `vtkSphereSource`.
-- A mapper and actor are set up to render the sphere.
+* A mapper and actor are set up to render the sphere.
-- An `vtkAnimationScene` is created and configured.
+* A `vtkAnimationScene` is created and configured.
-- An `vtkAnimationCue` is created for animating the sphere's radius over a 2-second period.
+* A `vtkAnimationCue` is created for animating the sphere's radius over a 2-second period.
-- A callback function `update_radius` is defined to update the sphere's radius based on the animation time.
+* A callback function `update_radius` is defined to update the sphere's radius based on the animation time.
-- The animation cue is added to the animation scene.
+* The animation cue is added to the animation scene.
-- Finally, the animation is played, and the render window interactor is started.
+* Finally, the animation is played, and the render window interactor is started.

+Once you can animate one property (radius), you can animate almost anything—camera position, clipping planes, opacity ramps, color transfer functions, glyph scale, slice index—making it easy to build explainers and “guided tours” of a dataset.

 ## Temporal Data Visualization

 Temporal data visualization involves displaying data that varies over time.
 This technique is particularly useful for visualizing simulations, time-series data, or dynamic systems, providing insights into how data evolves and changes across different time steps.

+The main “why”: **time is an extra dimension of meaning.** Without temporal playback, you’re forced to compare snapshots manually and you miss continuity—how quickly something emerges, whether changes are smooth or abrupt, whether patterns repeat, and whether cause precedes effect.

+Do/don’t guidance:

+* **Do** decide whether you want *step-by-step truth* (discrete timesteps) or *smooth playback* (interpolation).
+* **Don’t** interpolate blindly if your data represents events or discontinuities (e.g., sudden fractures, threshold triggers).
+Interpolation can “invent” states that never existed.

 ### Core Classes and Concepts

 The main classes used for temporal data visualization in VTK (Visualization Toolkit) are:

-- `vtkTemporalDataSet`: Represents a collection of datasets associated with different time steps.
+* `vtkTemporalDataSet`: Represents a collection of datasets associated with different time steps.
 This class allows for organizing and managing temporal data effectively.
-- `vtkTemporalInterpolator`: Interpolates between datasets at different time steps to create smooth transitions.
+* `vtkTemporalInterpolator`: Interpolates between datasets at different time steps to create smooth transitions.
 This is essential for creating fluid animations and seamless visual transitions.

+(Practical note: VTK’s time support is also strongly tied to the pipeline’s **time requests**—many readers/filters expose time steps and respond to requested update time.
+So the cleanest temporal workflows often come from letting the pipeline drive time, rather than manually “setting a timestep” on a reader that doesn’t support it.)

 ### Basic Workflow